musl/gn/README.md

 Description
 -----------
 Beats the heck out of `dd if=/dev/urandom of=/dev/dsp`.
-Soon, this code will support modulating the overall volume, a configurable modulating FFT filter, and more.
+Soon, this code will support:
+	- modulating the overall volume
+	- a configurable modulating FFT filte
+	- different noise models, envelopes, etc.